CompEpigen/ChIPseq_workflows/Readme.md

 Following workflows are available in the directory `./CWL/workflows`:
   * `ChIPseq_pipeline.cwl` - works with single or paired end standard ChIPseq data
   * `ChIPseq_pipeline_spike_in.cwl` - same as above but with support for spike-in normalization
+  * `CUT&RUN_pipeline.cwl` - specialized version of the ChIPseq spike-in pipeline for CUT&RUN
   * `ChIPmentation_pipeline.cwl` - works with single or paired end ChIPmentation data

 They depend on subworkflows located in `./CWL/workflow_modules` and CommandLineTool wrapper located in `./CWL/tools`.